| |

 There

-is no sofrito in this version, just tomatoes.
+no sofrito in this version, just tomatoes.

 Beans,

-both green (french beans) and white (garrofó)
+green (french beans) and white (garrofó)

 with rabbit or chicken and possibly snails; rosemary, saffron and sweet